knative/docs/docs/serving/services/using-queue-extensions.md

         --image gcr.io/knative-samples/helloworld-go \
         --env TARGET=World \
         --annotation features.knative.dev/queueproxy-podinfo=enabled \
-        --annotation qpextension.knative.dev/testgate-activate=enable \
+        --annotation qpoption.knative.dev/testgate-activate=enable \
-        --annotation qpextension.knative.dev/testgate-config-response=Goodbye \
+        --annotation qpoption.knative.dev/testgate-config-response=Goodbye \
-        --annotation qpextension.knative.dev/testgate-config-sender=Joe
+        --annotation qpoption.knative.dev/testgate-config-sender=Joe
     ```

-After the service has been created, Knative propagates the annotations to the podSpec of the service deployment.
-When a pod is created, the queue proxy container will mount a volume that contains the pod annotations and activate the `testgate` extension (if such an extension is available in the queue proxy image).
+After the Service has been created, Knative propagates the annotations to the podSpec of the Service deployment.
+When a Service pod is created, the Queue Proxy sidecar will mount a volume that contains the pod annotations and activate the `testgate` extension (if such an extension is available in the Queue Proxy image).
 The `testgate` extension will than be configured with the configuration: `{ sender: "Joe", response: "CU"}`.